ballerina-platform/ballerina-lang/stdlib/file/src/main/ballerina/src/file/Module.md

     // Get metadata information of the file. file:FileInfo|error result = file:getFileInfo(“foo/bar.txt”);

-    // Get list of files in the directory. file:FileInfo[]|error results = file:readDir(“foo/bar”);
+    // Get the list of files in the directory. file:FileInfo[]|error results = file:readDir(“foo/bar”);

-    // Copy file ot directory to new path. error? results = file:copy(“/A/B/C”, “/A/B/D”, true);
+    // Copy the file or directory to the new path. error? results = file:copy(“/A/B/C”, “/A/B/D”, true);
 }
 ```